Independent Baptist: History

-In 1959, Jack Hyles became the pastor of First Baptist Church of Hammond, which became the largest Independent Baptist church of the 20th century.
+In 1959, Jack Hyles became the pastor of First Baptist Church of Hammond, which became the largest IFB church of the 20th century.
 When he arrived, the church had a membership of about seven hundred, many from affluent backgrounds.
 About a third of the members left the church after hearing Hyles' preaching style, which was very different from that to which they had been accustomed.
-Hyles then led the church to its status as an independent Baptist church—freeing it from its ties with the American Baptists.
+Hyles then led the church to its status as an IFB church, freeing it from its ties with the American Baptists.
 Hyles started his bus ministry and soon shepherded the church from a congregation of several hundred to more than 20,000.
-In the early 1990s a national survey ranked First Baptist as the largest church in the nation, by average weekly attendance figures.
+In the early 1990s, a national survey ranked First Baptist Church of Hammond as the largest church in the nation, by average weekly attendance figures.

-Within the 21st century, some Independent Baptists voices have noticed a shift within some younger Independent Baptists, particularly in their approach to separatism and their approach to theology.
-Paul Chappell notes that especially Independent Baptists from the Generation Y tend to emphasize theological knowledge and avoid the more rigid forms of the doctrine of separation.
-Although at the same time, the very radical New Independent Fundamental Baptist (New IFB) movement emerged out of the Independent Baptist movement, founded by Steven Anderson, who gained prominence online.
-However, mainstream Independent Baptist leaders have criticized the New IFB for its doctrinal positions, many of which are rejected by the broader Independent Baptist community today.
+Within the 21st century, some IFBs voices have noticed a shift within some younger IFBs, particularly in their approach to separatism and their approach to theology.
+Paul Chappell notes that Millennial IFBs tend to emphasize theological knowledge and avoid the more rigid forms of the doctrine of separation.
+Although at the same time, the very radical New Independent Fundamental Baptist (New IFB) movement, founded by Steven Anderson, emerged out of the IFB movement and gained prominence online.
+However, mainstream IFB leaders have criticized the New IFB for its doctrinal positions, many of which are rejected by the broader IFB community today.

 Beliefs

 Denominational beliefs are strictly Baptist.
-As Christian fundamentalists, they believe in the inspiration and inerrancy of the Bible, and great emphasis is also placed on a literal-historical interpretation of scripture.
-Other common beliefs include separation of church and state, young Earth creationism, cessationism, and dispensationalism, and opposition to theological liberalism, ecumenism, Catholicism, the Charismatic movement, the ordination of women pastors, homosexuality, and evolution.
+As Christian fundamentalists, they believe in the inspiration and inerrancy of the Bible, and great emphasis is also placed on a literal-historical interpretation of Scripture.
+Other common beliefs include separation of church and state, young Earth creationism (YEC), cessationism, and dispensationalism.
+In general, IFBs are opposed to theological liberalism, ecumenism, Roman Catholicism, the Charismatic movement, the ordination of women pastors, homosexuality, and evolution.
+Independent Baptist author are often also critical of the Magisterial reformers, including Martin Luther, John Calvin and Zwingli due to their hostile relations with the early Anabaptists.

 Fundamentalism

-As Christian Fundamentalists, Independent Baptists are opposed both to Liberal Christianity and Neo-Evangelicalism (which is particularly associated with Billy Graham).
-Independent Baptists believe that Neo-Evangelicalism errs by failing to practice separation sufficiently, rejecting its perceived Ecumenical attitudes in some modern Evangelical circles.
+As Christian fundamentalists, IFBs are opposed both to liberal Christianity and neo-evangelicalism (which is particularly associated with Billy Graham).
+IFBs believe that neo-evangelicalism errs by failing to practice separation sufficiently, rejecting its perceived ecumenical attitudes in some modern evangelical circles.